 Aitch never held my culinary skills in high regard.
 Her favourite meal to mock was my chicken-onion-n-potato-in-a-pot special which she described as pale and tasteless.
 It wasn’t.
 It just looked bland.
-With enough red wine taken internally it was fine.
+With a touch of salt and black pepper and enough red wine taken internally it was fine.

 She was right about my braaiing skills, though.
 Luckily Tom’s genes skipped back about seven generations to when burning dead animals on a naked flame was considered an advance in civilisation, not like I believe it to be: a pointless exercise now that Eskom has been invented.
 So he is now my braaiing stunt double.

-To show that I’m an early adopter, I’ll have everyone know that when Aitch met me back in ’85 there was already an AEG microwave ensconced in my bachelor flat, faithfully re-heating coffee, poaching eggs and heating up the half hamburgers I would find on my chest after a good night out.
+To show that I’m an early adopter and no Luddite, I’ll have everyone know that when Aitch met me back in ’85 there was already an AEG microwave ensconced in my bachelor flat, faithfully re-heating coffee, poaching eggs and heating up the half hamburgers I would find on my chest after a good night out.

 Which same microwave gave up the ghost this week.
 That’s correct.
 My AEG microwave, bought on 26 March 1984 fizzled on me on the 26th of March 2014.
 How’s that for hi-fidelity?